 Within this report, the Appellate Body determined that the appealing country does not need to prove that the adverse effects continue to exist at the time of the dispute settlement proceeding.
 Therefore, the Appellate Body rejected the claim by the EU that the benefit of the subsidies had disappeared at the time the adverse effects had been existed.
 Upon receiving this decision, on December 1, 2011, the EU reported that they had complied with the recommendation by the Appellate Body.
 However, the US requested bilateral consultation with the EU and submitted an application for countermeasures prior to establishment of the DSU Article 21.5 Compliance Panel on the 9th of the same month, claiming that the US had doubts about the EU assertion.
 The EU objected to the amount of the US countermeasure application and the decision of the amount of countermeasures was referred to WTO arbitration.
 On January 12, 2012, an agreement was established to conduct the bilateral consultation before the arbitration procedure to determine the amount of countermeasures.

 On March 30, 2012, the US requested establishment of a compliance panel and the panel was set up on April 17 of the same year.
 A panel meeting was held in April 2013.
-On March 30, 2012, the US requested establishment of a compliance panel and the panel was set up on April 17 of the same year.
-A panel meeting was held in April 2013.
 In September, 2016, the compliance panel circulated its report.
 It denied the US argument that EU subsidies are export subsidies and local content subsidies.
-The U.S. also argued that measures to "remove the adverse effect" of the subsidies or "withdraw them" (Article 7.8) had been taken with respect to yellow subsidies, and the panel found that the EU had not complied with the recommendations.
+The U.S. also argued that measures to "remove the adverse effect" of the subsidies or "withdraw them" (ASCM Article 7.8) had been taken with respect to yellow subsidies, and the panel found that the EU had not complied with the recommendations.
 In October 2016, the EU appealed and the US cross-appealed these panel determinations.
 The Appellate Body meetings were held in May and September 2017.